neuroneural/brainchop/paper/paper.md

 # Results

-Multiple pre-trained models are available with brainchop for full-volume and sub-volume inference including brain masking, gray matter white matter (GMWM) segmentation models, in addition to brain atlas models for 50 cortical regions and 104 cortical and sub-cortical structures as shown in \autoref{fig:Gallery-1}.
+Multiple pre-trained models are available with brainchop for full-volume and sub-volumes inference including brain masking, gray matter white matter (GMWM) segmentation models, in addition to brain atlas models for 50 cortical regions and 104 cortical and sub-cortical structures as shown in \autoref{fig:Gallery-1}.

 ![Brainchop outputs.\label{fig:Gallery-1}](Gallery.png)

-Normally 3D noisy regions may result from the inference process due to possible bias, variance and irreducible error (e.g. noise with data).
+Normally 3D noisy regions can result from the inference process due to possible bias, variance and irreducible error (e.g. noise with data).
 To remove these noisy volumes we designed a 3D connected components algorithm to filter out those noisy regions.

-Papaya [@Papaya] viewers is used to visualize the input and output images, and a composite operation also provided to subjectively verify the output image accuracy comparing to the input.
+Papaya [@Papaya] viewers is used to visualize the input and output images, and a composite operation is also provided to subjectively verify the output image accuracy comparing to the input.

-Also, brainchop supports 3D real-time rendering of the input and output volume by using Three.js [@threejs] with capability of Region of Interest (ROI) selection as shown in \autoref{fig:rendering}.
+Also, brainchop supports 3D real-time rendering of the input and output volume by using Three.js [@threejs] with the capability of Region of Interest (ROI) selection as shown in \autoref{fig:rendering}.

 ![Brainchop rendering segmentation output in 3D.\label{fig:rendering}](Output.png)